Alex-q-z/alex-q-z.github.io/_pages/about.md

 -->
 My primary research interest is in computer systems and networking.
 In particular, I’m interested in building systems for large-scale and distributed workloads & applications.
 My past research has focused on video encoding and streaming systems, multimedia streaming systems, etc. I have worked extensively with machine learning and computer vision workloads.

+More recently, I have been working on video encoding (with encoders like h264/h265 and VP8/9) to support video streaming under different network conditions.

 The pronunciation of my first name (Qizheng) is very close to that of "keygen" (in public key encryption).
 I also go by Alex.

 <!---